 The Chairman of the Nutritional Sciences Department and the Director of the NIH Cancer Research Program at UC Berkeley have recently discovered that Diindolylmethane (DIM) from Brassica vegetables is a potent activator of the immune response system.
-ActivaMune has been launched with technology exclusively licensed from UC Berkeley as a natural immune booster and fundraiser for their ongoing nutrition-based cancer prevention research.
-ActivaMune contains Bioavailable Diindolylmethane (DIM) at a clinically efficacious dosage along with other important nutrients that boost the immune system and support multiple organs throughout the body: Lycopene, Lutein, Zeaxanthin, Sulforaphane, Selenium, Calcium and Vitamins C, D3 and E.
+The Berkeley Immune Support Formula has been launched with technology exclusively licensed from UC Berkeley as a natural immune system booster and fundraiser for their ongoing nutrition-based cancer prevention research.
+The Berkeley Formula contains Bioavailable Diindolylmethane (DIM) at a clinically efficacious dosage along with other important nutrients that boost the immune system and support multiple organs throughout the body: Citrus Bioflavonoids, Lycopene, Lutein, Zeaxanthin, Sulforaphane, Selenium and Vitamins C, D3 and E.

-ActivaMune is patented DIM supplement and natural immune system booster.
+The Berkeley Immune Support Formula is a patented DIM supplement and natural immune system booster.
 Its most important and differentiating attribute as a dietary supplement is that, in a safe and natural way, it increases the sensitivity of cells in the body to the Interferon-Gamma protein (IFN-G).
 Interferon-Gamma is the key signaling protein within the immune system that enhances the ability of the body to defend itself.

 In addition to inducing Interferon-Gamma sensitivity, DIM also stimulates the production of the Granulocyte Colony Stimulating Factor (G-CSF) which is directly responsible for White Blood Cell production in the body, Interlukin-6 (IL-6), which is an important immune enhancing cytokine, and Interlukin-12 (IL-12) which stimulates the growth and function of T-Cells.
 Due to this important discovery at UC Berkeley, biomedical investigators worldwide have begun investigating Diindolylmethane (DIM) as a natural occurring therapeutic candidate for a variety of conditions, including numerous forms of cancer, infectious diseases and acne.

 In 2013, Scientists in Germany published a seminal discovery demonstrating how Diindolylmethane (DIM) also helps to slow down the aging process and promote life extension at the cellular level.
 This discovery further elevates the importance and multi-functional capabilities of this important phytonutrient from Brassica vegetables (broccoli, cauliflower, Brussels sprouts, kale).
-Achieving clinically relevant dosages of this compound from Brassica vegetables requires that one consume around five pounds of raw uncooked Brassica vegetables per day.
-Hence, dietary supplementation with Diindolylmethane (DIM) is recommended by most physicians keeping up with recent developments in the fields of nutrition and molecular biology.
+Achieving clinically relevant dosages of this compound from Brassica vegetables requires that one consume approximately five pounds of raw uncooked Brassica vegetables per day.
+Cooking Brassica vegetables destroys the enzyme necessary for the production of Diindolylmethane (DIM).
+Hence, dietary supplementation with the Berkeley Immune Support Formula is recommended by physicians keeping up with recent developments in the fields of clinical nutrition and applied molecular biology.

 Discounts available for students, faculty members and alumni of the University of California at Berkeley.